mattnedrich/react-redux-typescript/README.md

 |-- index.html
 |-- client
     |-- index.js
+    |-- components
 |-- dist
     |-- bundle.js
 |-- package.json
 |-- node_modules
 ```

-where the above files correspond to the following:
+where the above directories and files correspond to the following:

 - `index.html` - html page served up to the client
 - `client/` - javascript source code
 - `client/index.js` - entry point for the javascript code
 - `dist/` - output folder for the compiled javascript code
-- `dist/bundle.js` - compiled application
+- `dist/bundle.js` - transpiled javascript application

 ## Step 1 - set up [yarn](https://yarnpkg.com/en/) or [npm](https://www.npmjs.com/)
 You can choose to manage dependencies using either yarn or npm.
 As of early 2017 it's not clear if yarn will become the defacto standard, but it seems to be gaining popularity.
 These instructions will use `yarn`, but you can also use `npm` with minimal tweaks to the following instructions.